ganesh-789358/Clusteringusingirisdataset/README.md

 This plot shows K-Means clustering with a higher number of clusters (k=9).
 Each color represents a different cluster, resulting in more fragmented groupings.
 Compared to smaller k values, the data is over-segmented, making clusters less meaningful.
 This highlights why choosing an optimal k (like 3) is important for better pattern recognition.
 ![](https://github.com/ganesh-789358/Clusteringusingirisdataset/blob/main/Screenshot%202026-04-17%20175257.png)

+The Iris clustering project shows that K-Means effectively groups similar data points based on flower features.
+Using the Elbow Method, the optimal number of clusters is around 3, which aligns well with the actual species.
+Lower or higher k values lead to underfitting or over-segmentation.
+Overall, the model successfully uncovers natural patterns in the dataset.